bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 In this week's virtual classes, you will welcome students to the first module of the course.
 You'll also teach them about the basics of HTML, attributes, CSS selectors, the CSS Box Model, and CSS positioning.

-The following table lists this module's key topics and where they are taught in the asynchronous content:
+The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content:

 | Day | Topic               | Location  |
 | --- | --------------      | --------- |